lvsti/CEF.swift/README.md

 Xcode 7, Swift 2.0

+tools: cmake, jq, p7zip

 ### How to build

 1. fetch this repo
-2. grab a CEF binary distribution package from [cefbuilds.com](https://cefbuilds.com/) and shove its contents into the `<repo_root>/External/cef_binary` folder
-3. following the instructions in the package, build the `cefsimple` app
-4. switch to the appropriate branch in CEF.swift to match the CEF distribution (see notes below)
+2. switch to the appropriate branch in CEF.swift to match the CEF distribution (see notes below)
+3. run `scripts/setup.sh` from the repo root
-5. now you are ready to compile the CEF.swift framework
+4. now you are ready to compile the CEF.swift framework

 ### CEF branches

-CEF is developed on multiple branches simultaneously, which differ in API and functionality (see [cefbuilds.com]()).
-CEF.swift aims at supporting the most recent stable branches; supporting dev trunk is out of scope for now, however.
+CEF is developed on multiple branches simultaneously, which differ in API and functionality (see [cefbuilds.com](https://cefbuilds.com)).
+CEF.swift aims at supporting the current stable and dev release branches; supporting dev trunk is out of scope for now, however.
 For any CEF branch `NNNN`, the corresponding CEF.swift branch is named `cef_NNNN`.

 Currently supported branches: